How to Train Your Dog With an Invisible Fence

 CONGRATULATIONS - You did it!

-If you have successfully completed all the steps we congratulate you.
+If you have successfully completed all the steps in training your dog on an invisible fence, we congratulate you.
 Now you have a much better understanding how to train your dog with an invisible fence.
-Tap yourself on the back and give your pet a whole bag of treats, you both deserve it.
+Tap yourself on the back and give your dog a whole bag of treats, you both deserve it.
 If you have any doubts, you can always come back to this guide and repeat some of the steps until you're satisfied with the results.